There was an error with your log in

 Lunch at camp, West Cracroft Island

 You might opt for a land activity, like hiking to Eagle Eye while learning about forest ecology, or spend the day paddling along the coastline, discovering the fascinating intertidal life on the rocks and headlands.
 For a more laid-back day, relax at camp with yoga, a book and a cup of tea, or unwind in the hot tub.
-At the end of the day, we’ll gather together to enjoy a delicious dinner.
+At the end of the day, we’ll gather together to enjoy dinner.

 Meals: Breakfast, lunch, dinner